julian-weimer/Snail-s-Vocabularies/templates/refinement_prompt.md

 First of all, let's clean the JSON:
 - Remove all word objects that include words which appear wrong, such as non-written numbers (Example: Remove 1,2,3.. and keep one, two, three...) or single-letter words that don't exist in $language_name.
 Make sure to reference the $language_code key for this action.
 If a word does not seem to be part of $language_name, remove the corresponding word object as well.
-- Remove word objects which reference a human name, currencies, company or service names and cities.
+- Remove word objects which reference a human name, currencies, company or service names, and cities.

 Let's add translations next:
 - All word objects should include the following keys: $supported_languages with the corresponding translation.